Customer Satisfaction Metrics Explained: Customer Effort Score (CES)

 Of course, what’s more important than the score itself is the action you take to improve it.
 At Customer Alliance, our complete Voice of the Customer software instantly analyses your customer satisfaction metrics (including CES, NPS and CSAT) and customer feedback to give you valuable insights.

 We make it simple to identify your unique satisfaction and dissatisfaction drivers, so you can create a strategy for success (with the data to back it up).
 Interested in learning more?
-Book your free, custom demo or request access to a test account to see the platform in action.
+Book your free, custom demo to see the platform in action.

 - ‘The Effortless Experience: Conquering the New Battleground for Customer Loyalty’ by Matthew Dixon, Nick Toman and Rick DeLisi